vesavvo/Python_Ohjelmistoteema/English/08_Using_Relational_Databases.md

 Furthermore, the driver converts the result sets to corresponding Python data structures.

 The correct database driver depends on both the chosen database manager software as well as the programming language used.
-We need a MariaDB-compatible driver for Python language.
+Thus, we need a MariaDB-compatible driver for Python language.
 As MariaDB is compatible with MySQL database manager, we can install a MySQL driver for Python.

 You can proceed in one of the two ways presented below.
 Choose one option.